-Trade Data Monitor (TDM) shows Algeria's imports of agricultural and related products at almost \$10 billion, or nearly 29 percent of the total imports of \$34 billion in Calendar Year (CY) 2022.
-The United States is the seventh leading supplier of agricultural products to Algeria.
-U.S. Census Bureau Trade Data show U.S. exports to Algeria totaling over \$383.3 million, up almost by one third as compared to last year.
+Trade Data Monitor (TDM) shows Algeria's imports of agricultural and related products at \$10.7 billion, or just over a quarter of the total imports of \$39.3 billion in Calendar Year (CY) 2023.
+The United States remained the seventh leading supplier of agricultural products to Algeria.
+U.S. Census Bureau Trade Data shows total U.S. agricultural and related product exports to Algeria decreasing from \$383 million in CY 2022 to \$367 million in CY 2023 down just over four percent compared to last year.